 Great Hemmings article on the auction of John Moir's "Alphabet" collection.

 Granite Region AACA member John Moir's fabulous collection of cars that cover the alphabet from A-Z was auctioned off at Hershey last weekend.
 There's an excellent article in the Hemming's blog describing some of the wonderful cars.
 It's nice to see these cars, but sort of sad to see the collection go.
 Good luck, John!

 The Granite Region has offered a scholarship to a graduating high-school student since 2010.
 Our objective was to assist a new generation interested in pursuing higher education in the automotive field.
 The discussion at the annual meeting on June 7, 2014 noted that funding for this was based upon income-generating events that we do not participate in currently, and the treasury cannot bear this expense after this year.
 To mark its temporary retirement, we are awarding two scholarships in 2014.
 The details are recounted in Sue Griffiths' notes from the annual meeting.
 Perhaps we can ressurect this worthwhile program soon.

-Membership in the Granite Region of AACA has its pleasures and one annual pain--the 2014 dues were due on April 15th, a date selected to defer your ire toward the other payment due that day.
-Apparently 24 recent members are still inhibited from renewing; please reconsider.
+Membership in the Granite Region of AACA has its pleasures and one annual pain--the 2015 dues were due on January 1.

 The membership/dues renewal form is in the recent Granite Banner and is also available for download here (PDF or MSWord).
 However you get it, please complete it and return it to John Pernokas at P.O.
 Box 150, Wolfeboro, NH 03894 with your check payable to: Granite Region of AACA asap.